Back to glossary

 What is Bubble Factor in poker?

-Bubble Factor measures how much more losing hurts than winning helps you in MTTs.
+Bubble Factor (BF) measures how much more losing hurts than winning helps you in MTTs.
 It’s a measure of survival pressure and a valuable tool for understanding ICM spots.
 It's defined as the ratio between how much tournament equity ($EV) you’d lose getting stacked, divided by how much $EV you’d gain stacking some player in the tournament.
-BF = | $EV Loss | / | EV Gain | when stacks are fully invested.
-Each player has a unique bubble factor against every other player in a tournament.
-In a chip EV scenario, the BF is 1 because losses are equal to wins.
-In an ICM scenario, losses hurt more than wins, so the BF is greater than 1.
+BF = | $EV Loss / $EV Gain | when stacks are fully invested.
+Each player pair has a unique bubble factor.
+In a chip EV scenario, the BF = 1 because losses are equal to wins.
+In an ICM scenario, losses hurt more than wins, so the BF > 1.
+In a bounty format, BF can < 1 due to the potential reward of winning bounties.